AMRC-FactoryPlus/amrc-connectivity-stack/docs/notify-v2.md

 sent by the client are subscription requests; messages sent by the server are updates.

-For each open WebSocket the server maintains a list of 'subscriptions'.
+For each open WebSocket the server maintains a list of subscriptions.
 Each subscription maps to a request to the service's plain HTTP API, and has the effect of producing a response from the server whenever the resource identified by the subscription has changed.
 The client could